About the Composer

 He has also served as chapel musician, adjunct faculty and liturgical consultant for the Lutheran Seminary Program in the Southwest, served for four years on the worship committee of the Southwestern Texas Synod, and accepted an appointment by the Austin Mayor's office to a 2-year seat on the Music Advisory Panel of the City of Austin Arts Council.

-On February 1, 2017, he joined the staff of Christ the King Catholic Church, Highland/University Park, Dallas, as director of music and principal organist, where he oversees the music program of the 6,000-member parish, directs their two fully-professional choirs, the 12-voice Vigil Schola and the 20-voice Christ the King Singers, and plays the new 58-stop Juget-Sinclair organ [cover feature, The American Organist, Nov.
-2015] He succeeds Henry McDowell who retired after 25 years of service and has been named Director of Music Emeritus.
+On February 1, 2017, he joined the staff of Christ the King Catholic Church, Highland/University Park, Dallas, as director of music and principal organist, where he oversees the music program of the 6,000-member parish, directs their two fully-professional choirs, the 12-voice Vigil Schola and the 26-voice Christ the King Singers, and plays the new 58-stop Juget-Sinclair organ [cover feature, The American Organist, Nov.
+2015.]
+A new Boy and Girl Choristers program was introduced in the Fall of 2018.

 AFFILIATIONS & MEMBERSHIPS:

 - Site Host, Region VII Conference, Dallas, Texas, 2017